Vergina: History

-From 1000 BC the area within 7 km of the later city was already intensively occupied by villages forming an important population centre, as shown by archaeology since 1995, and similar to other ancient Greek cities' development.
+The area within 7 km of the later city was occupied by villages forming an important population centre by 1000BC.
+This has been shown by archaeology since 1995.
+Aigai followed a similar development as other ancient Greek cities.

 In the 7th century BC, the Temenids' dominance led to the Macedonians expanding and subduing local populations until the end of the 6th century BC, and establishing the dynasty at Aigai.

 Ancient sources give conflicting accounts of the origins of the Argead dynasty.
 Alexander I is the first truly historic figure and, based on the line of succession, the beginnings of the Macedonian dynasty have been traditionally dated to 750 BC.
 Herodotus says that the Argead dynasty was an ancient Greek royal house led by Perdiccas I who fled from Argos in about 650 BC.

-Aigai is the name of several ancient cities (see Aegean Sea#Etymology), derived from the name of a legendary founder, Aegeus, but also etymologized as "city of goats" (from αἴξ, aíks, "goat") by Diodorus Siculus, who reports it was named so by Perdiccas I who was advised by the Pythian priestess to build the capital city of his kingdom where goats led him.
+Aigai is the name of several ancient Greek cities (see Etymology of the Aegean Sea).
+Their name is often derived from the name of a legendary founder, Aegeus.
+In the case of this city, it is also etymologized as "city of goats" (from αἴξ, aíks, "goat") by Diodorus Siculus, who reports it was named so by Perdiccas I who was advised by the Pythian priestess to build the capital city of his kingdom where goats led him.

-From archaeology it now seems certain that Aigai developed and remained until the end an organized collection of villages and without a regular plan spatially representing the aristocratic structure of tribes centred on the power of the king.
+Archaeologic evidence shows that Aigai developed as an organized collection of villages, spatially representing the aristocratic structure of tribes centred on the power of the king.
+It remained so throughout its history.
 Indeed, Aigai never became a large city and most of its inhabitants lived in surrounding villages.
 The walled asty (acropolis) was built at the centre of Aigai.

 From Aigai the Macedonians spread to the central part of Macedonia and displaced the local population of Pierians.

 From 513 to 480 BC Aigai was part of the Persian Empire, but Amyntas I managed to keep its relative independence, avoid satrapy and extend its possessions.

-In the first half of the 5th century BC Aigai became the capital of Macedonia, the most important northern Hellenic state.
+In the first half of the 5th century BC Aigai became the capital of Macedonia.
 Life reached unseen levels of luxury and to meet the needs of the court merchants from all over the ancient world brought to Aigai valuable goods including perfume, carved ornaments and jewellery.
 The city wall was built in the 5th century, probably by Perdiccas II.
 At the end of the 5th century Archelaus I brought to his court artists, poets, and philosophers from all over the Greek world; for example, it was at Aigai that Euripides wrote and presented his last tragedies.

 At the beginning of the 4th century BC, Archelaus transferred the Macedonian capital northeast to Pella on the central Macedonian plain.